lyon-fnal/centos-gm2-dev/README.md

 ### 5.3 Use VNC

 With VNC, you can make a nice GUI environment that is very responsive.
 Doing things out of your host's terminal program works too.
+X-windows popped on your host tend to be slow, so prefer VNC.
 See above for how to pop windows from there into the VNC screen.

+## 6.0 CLion